 Ashby Security Overview

 Recruiting and HR data is critical to your business and we take the security of customer data extremely seriously.
-We host Ashby using comprehensively hardened infrastructure-as-a-service (IaaS) platforms from Heroku and Amazon Web Services.
+We host Ashby using comprehensively hardened infrastructure-as-a-service (IaaS) platforms from Amazon Web Services.

 Ashby is SOC2 compliant and Type 2 audited annually.
 Our SOC2 report is available to customers upon request.

 Ashby allows authentication from Google Workspace (formerly GSuite), Office 365 corporate accounts, magic links (sent via email), and SSO via SAML and OIDC.
 Ashby does not store any passwords.

 Ashby supports flexible permission levels for teammates.
 Permission levels can be set globally or within specific departments, jobs, and other organizational data.

 Ashby production data is processed and stored within world-renowned data centers that use state-of-the-art multilayer access, alerting, and auditing measures.